MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 ## Windows OS versions

-The following OS versions are available for new devices.
+Devices ship from the factory with one of the following OS versions, depending on your choice.

 |      Device           | Windows 10 | Windows 11 |
 | --------------------- | ---------- | ---------- |